What is SEEDS?

 It’s also about engaging and educating young people in this process, and empowering them to take action as environmental custodians.
 They are involved in authentic and effective science with real, tangible results.

 South Australia has over 3,500 species of native plants with a number of species endemic to the state.
 Around 1 in 4 species is listed as threatened under the National Parks and Wildlife Act 1972.

-There are eight schools participating in the SEEDS project with around 250 students and teachers involved.
+There are seven schools participating in the SEEDS project with around 250 students and teachers involved.